 Faculty members are keeping office hours via Microsoft Teams.
 Check your syllabi for schedules or inquire with your professor.

 - Appointments are scheduled by contacting the advisor directly.
 Forty-eight hours of advanced notice is recommended.
-See faculty and staff directories.
+See staff directories.

 - Office Hours are posted on faculty doors and maintained by Susan Malcolm.
 If you report to a professor’s office hours and are unable to connect with them, contact Susan Malcolm for assistance.